YOUR GUIDE TO:

 If you don’t register during the claims process, you may miss out on compensation — even if you were eligible.
 This is why awareness matters.
 Many people lose out simply because they never hear about the claim in time.

 Yes.
-If you do not want to be included in an opt-out collective action, you can usually opt out within a specified period.
-This information is set out in court-approved notices for each case.
+If you do not want to be included, you can usually opt out by following the process set out in the court-approved notice.
+There will normally be a deadline for doing this.

 No. Being included in an opt-out collective action does not affect your credit score, financial record, or ability to use a company’s services.